Bas Savage: Cult status at Brighton & Hove Albion

 On 31 January 2007, Savage was released from his deal at Gillingham after failing to agree new contract terms, and on 2 February 2007 he signed a one-year deal at Brighton & Hove Albion.

 His career at Brighton got off to a flying start, with four goals in his first eight appearances for his new club.
 His goals for the club meant he had doubled his goals tally with Brighton compared to what he achieved throughout his whole career combined.

-It was his move to Brighton which was the catalyst for his newly found cult status.
-TV show Soccer AM picked up on his moonwalk goal celebrations and broadcast every one of his moonwalk celebrations.
-The feature 'I wanna be like Bas Savage' was broadcast every weekend morning.
-He even had his own T-shirt made to highlight his goal celebration.
+His move to Brighton proved to be the catalyst for his growing cult status.
+Television programme Soccer AM began featuring his moonwalk goal celebrations, regularly broadcasting clips of them as part of the segment “I wanna be like Bas Savage”, which aired every weekend morning.
+His celebrations also inspired the production of a T-shirt dedicated to the trademark routine.

 Savage started new contract talks with club chairman Dick Knight during November 2007.
 Knight had been quoted as saying that he offered the player a new improved 18-month contract.
 It was revealed on Boxing Day 2007 that Savage had turned this deal down.